TheSnowWight/SpotifyDataParser/README.md

 2. Sign up at Spotify for Developers at https://developer.spotify.com/.
 Select 'Create an app'.
 From the app panel, take note of your Client ID and Client Secret.
 Then select 'Edit settings' and whitelist a link in Redirect URIs.
 If you don't have a site, http://localhost:portnumber/callback will do.
 Take note of this link too.

-Note!
-Keep these values as safe or safer as your Spotify login information
+**Note!!** Keep these values as safe or safer as your Spotify login information

 3. Open config.py and insert your Spotify username, Client ID, Client Secret and Redirect URI.
 You can leave the scope as is.